navikt/aksel/.changeset/modern-items-leave.md

 "@navikt/ds-css": patch
 ---

-Table: Fixed background-clipping when using ExapandableRow
+Table: Fixed background-clipping when using ExpandableRow.